Mario Kart 7: Development

 Nintendo EAD began development on Mario Kart 7 in early 2010.
-The idea to have hang gliding and submersible karts came during the development of the previous Mario Kart game, Mario Kart Wii, and was one of the first gameplay mechanics implemented.
+The game was initially conceived as a port of Mario Kart Wii for the 3DS.
+During development, the idea to have hang gliding and submersible karts, which were planned for Mario Kart Wii, were implemented.
 The ability to customize the player's kart was added in order to make gameplay more strategic and to boost the multiplayer experience.
 The game was first publicly announced at E3 2010 under the tentative title Mario Kart 3DS and then shown again at E3 2011, where it was announced for a late 2011 release.

+Producer Hideki Konno described that completing Mario Kart 7 was an "act of emergency" due to the Nintendo 3DS' slower-than-expected sales.
 Because Nintendogs + Cats was scheduled to be released first, Mario Kart 7 was given lower priority and only eight staff members were assigned to begin work on it.
-When it was time to focus on the game, producer Hideki Konno realized that there was not enough staff available due to many other titles being developed at the same time, including The Legend of Zelda: Skyward Sword which had its production extended into 2011.
+When it was time to focus on the game, producer Hideki Konno realized that there was not enough staff available due to many other titles being developed at the same time, including The Legend of Zelda: Skyward Sword, which had its production extended into 2011.
 In order to finish the game in time for the 2011 Christmas season, Nintendo consulted with Retro Studios, which had just finished making Donkey Kong Country Returns, to co-develop the game.
 Retro started work on Mario Kart 7 in December 2010.
 The team focused on producing the classic racing courses, remakes of courses from the earlier Mario Kart titles, in order to learn both "lessons about the development process [for Mario Kart games]" and "about what makes a good course from a design perspective."
+One of the lead artists for Mario Kart 7, Masaaki Ishikawa, expressed confusion to whether or not Retro Studios was located in Japan.
+The team behind Mario Kart 7 expressed nervousness over Retro Studios' part in the development of Mario Kart 7, since the team is used to the games being developed by a standalone team in Japan.